syncfusion-content/winui-docs/winui/Scheduler/Appointment-Drag-And-Drop.md

 documentation: ug
 ---

-# Appointment drag and drop in WPF Scheduler (SfScheduler)
+# Appointment drag and drop in WinUI Scheduler (SfScheduler)

 The Scheduler supports to reschedule the appointment by performing the drag and drop operation.